json-schema-org/json-schema-org.github.io/draft-06/json-hyper-schema-release-notes.md

 ### Q: No, really.
 How do I _explicitly_ indicate which HTTP methods are supported on a link?

-A: The [`"targetHints"` proposal](https://github.com/json-schema-org/json-schema-spec/issues/296) has been accepted into draft-07, so using it as an extension to draft-06 in the meantime is the best option.
+A: The [`"targetHints"` proposal](https://github.com/json-schema-org/json-schema-spec/issues/296) is part of draft-07, so using it as an extension to draft-06 is an option, but we recommend simply using draft-07 at this point.

 ### Q: If `"targetSchema"` is not the response, how do I describe responses?